 |💰 Best budget hotel:||Hotel Aggelos Kefalonia|

-1. 💖 Argostoli, the capital, where to stay in Kefalonia on budget
+1. Argostoli, capital city, where to stay in Kefalonia first time

 There are several pedestrianized streets and squares around the town, bustling with cafes and shops, perfect for spending the afternoon browsing for souvenirs.
 The main pedestrian street is Lithostroto, a beautiful, tiled road, boasting 800metres of contemporary shops and bars.

 Meanwhile, the central square, Platia Valianou, is filled with bars, coffee shops, and gyros cafés (Greek Kebab).
 It is the venue for many events, seasonal markets, and carnivals.

 You can also check out the Campana square with its bell tower.
 Head to the top of the tower and admire the amazing view of Argostoli.

 This is also a great place to spot some of the island’s caretta-caretta sea turtles.
 The turtles flock to the busy harbor when the fishing boats come in, to feast on the unwanted stock the fishermen toss back into the sea.